 The VIASA has a single instrument cluster, and a flat steering wheel rather than the conical wheel of the later Bravos.
 See also the Perkins diesel engine (80K JPEG) and the underside (80K JPEG).

-Thanks to Esteban Escrich, Jean-Louis Martin, Jean-Francois Lavie, Ron Christian, and Craig Brockhaus. -- Derek Redmond
+Thanks to Esteban Escrich, Jean-Louis Martin, Jean-Francois Lavie, Craig Brockhaus, and Ron Christian. -- Derek Redmond